Positive Behaviour Support

 Increased Quality of Life

-Limit Challenging Behaviours
+Understand Challenging Behaviours

-Benefits of Positive Behaviour Support
+Focus of Positive Behaviour Support

-Reduce Restrictive Practices
+Reduce or Eliminate Restrictive Practices

-Improved Caregiver Relationships
+Improved Caregiver Relationships & Connections

 Steps involved in Positive Behaviour Support services